IATI/iati-d-portal-docs/docs/dash.rst

     Database Logs provides a snapshot of all data found in the live d-portal database.
 This updates nightly, and can be viewed as a table or historical charts.

-    Xpath Stats show how much each element of the IATI standard is used in activity or organisation data.
+    Xpath Stats show how much each element of the IATI Standard is used in activity or organisation data.
 This can be viewed as a percentage or as a historical timeline of use.
-    Individual reporting organisations use of the IATI standard elements can also be explored.
+    Individual reporting organisations use of the IATI Standard elements can also be explored.

 `Cleanerr <https://notshi.github.io/cleanerr/>`_
     Cleanerr reports issues with individual datasets.